Sales Rep Territory Plan: A VP’s No-Nonsense Guide

 | Annually | Full redesign based on performance patterns and structural market changes |

 The rep on the ground often sees saturation, competitive movement, or coverage problems before leadership does.
-If you don't create a structured channel for that input, you'll miss useful information until the quarter closes.
+If you don’t create a structured channel for that input, useful information may be missed until the quarter closes.

 I ask reps to report things like:

-- Segment fatigue: Are they seeing diminishing returns in a pocket they've worked hard?
+- Segment fatigue: Are diminishing returns appearing in a pocket you’ve worked hard?

 - Travel friction: Are certain account combinations impossible to cover well?